Prag8855/aab/content/guides/blue-card.md

 1. **The eID activation code**
     This letter comes first.
 You need it to [activate the eID function](#activate-your-eid) of your Blue Card.
-2. **Your new Blue Card**
+2. **Your Blue Card**
     Around 2 weeks later, you receive your Blue Card, or an invitation to collect your Blue Card at the *Ausländerbehörde*.[^28]

-Your new Blue Card is a plastic card.
+Your Blue Card is a plastic card.
 It's usually **valid for 4 years**.[^17] If you have a limited work contract, your Blue Card is valid for a shorter time.
-For example, if you have a 2 year work contract, your Blue Card will be valid for 2 years + 3 months.[^3] The expiration date is written on the card.
+For example, if you have a 2 year work contract, your Blue Card is valid for 2 years + 3 months.[^3] The expiration date is written on the card.

 Verify the information on your Blue Card. *Ausländerbehörde* employees sometimes make mistakes.